EST. 2026 · UNITED STATES

 Methodology

-How we score promises, why some sections use delivery ratios instead of grades, and what every flag on a scorecard means.
+How we score promises, why some sections use delivery ratios instead of grades, what every flag on a scorecard means, and how the AI pipeline works.

 Read the Methodology →